turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * Describe your teamwork experience in a coding environment.
 How big of a team did you work with?
 * Have you ever had to switch gears in the middle of a project to get something fixed immediately?
 How did you react?
 * What project of yours are you most proud of and why?
+* Tell me about a challenge or conflict you've faced at work and how you dealt with it.
+* When have you exercised leadership and what was the result?
+* Describe a time when you took a risk that paid off for you.
+What was your process for pushing yourself further?
+How did you assess risk and try something new?

 **Communication & Feedback Questions:**
 * Describe to me the steps you would take to build out a product.